lukso-network/website-support-center/docs/general/l14-and-lyxe/migration/supported-wallets.md

 ## How to store LYX?

 You can store LYX using the [Universal Profile Browser Extension](https://docs.lukso.tech/install-up-browser-extension) or any Ethereum-compatible wallet or hardware wallet.
-Further details can be found on the [Wallet Support Page](#TODO).

 :::caution Custom Network